-S&P 500 earnings swoon now seen extending to fourth quarter
+S&P 500 earnings swoon seen extending to fourth quarter

-NEW YORK (Reuters) - Companies in the S&P 500 index .SPX are expected to earn less in the fourth quarter than the year-earlier period, which would mark a second straight quarterly profit decline, according to IBES data from Refinitiv.
+NEW YORK (Reuters) - Earnings of companies in the benchmark S&P 500 index are expected to decline in the fourth quarter from the year-earlier period, which would mark a second straight quarterly profit drop, according to IBES data from Refinitiv.

-As of Tuesday, earnings for the group were expected to fall 0.1% from 2018 fourth quarter, analysts’ forecasts compiled by Refinitiv showed.
-The latest estimate for the period contrasts with the 11.5% increase seen at the start of the year and the 4.1% growth projected as of Oct 1.
+As of Tuesday, earnings for the group were expected to fall 0.1% from the 2018 fourth quarter, analysts’ forecasts compiled by Refinitiv showed.
+The latest estimate for the period contrasts with the 11.5% increase projected at the start of the year and the 4.1% growth projected as of Oct.
+1.

-Third-quarter earnings, with results in from almost all of the S&P 500 companies, are estimated to have declined 0.4% from a year ago, based on Refinitiv’s data.
+Third-quarter earnings, with results in from almost all the S&P 500 .SPX companies, are estimated to have declined 0.4% from a year ago, based on Refinitiv's data.

 Two straight quarters of year-over-year profit declines would mark an earnings recession.
-The last of those occurred from July 2015 through June 2016, which dovetailed with a broad run of stock market underperformance.
+The last time that occurred was from July 2015 through June 2016, which dovetailed with a broad run of stock market underperformance.

-But the fourth-quarter number is likely to change once companies report actual results, since many companies tend to beat conservative profit expectations, making it possible that the quarter will end with positive earnings growth.
+But the fourth-quarter number is likely to change once companies report results, since many companies tend to beat conservative profit expectations, making it possible that the quarter will end with positive earnings growth.

 Earnings have struggled this year after last year’s tax-fueled gains and on worries about the U.S.-China trade war, but many strategists think the third or fourth quarter will be the trough for the current cycle.